Tiling with arbitrary tiles

 We end the section with some general background.
 A lot of work has been done about tiling $\Z^2$ by polyominoes (a polyomino being a connected tile in $\Z^2$).
 Golomb \cite{golomb66} proved that every polyomino of size at most $6$ tiles $\Z^2$.
 In \cite{golomb70} he also proved that there is no algorithm which decides, given a finite set of polyominoes, if $\Z^2$ can be tiled with their copies -- this is based on the work of Berger \cite{berger66}, who showed a similar undecidability result for Wang tiles (which are certain coloured squares).
 However, it is not known if such an algorithm exists for single polyominoes.
 A related unsolved problem is to determine whether there is a polyomino which tiles $\Z^2$ but such that every tiling is non-periodic.
 On the other hand, Wijshoff and van Leeuwen \cite{wijshoff84} found an algorithm which determines if disjoint translates (rather than translates, rotations and reflections) of a single given polyomino tile $\Z^2$.
 A vast number of results and questions regarding tilings of $\Z^2$ by polyominoes and other shapes are compiled in Gr\"unbaum and Shephard \cite{grunbaum13}.

 One may also wish to know if a given polyomino tiles some finite region of $\Z^2$, say a rectangle.
 This class of questions has also received significant attention, producing many beautiful techniques and invariants -- see, for example, \cite{conway90, golomb89, klarner69}.
 In the context of this paper, we observe that there are tiles which cannot tile any (finite) cuboid of any dimension.
 For example, consider the plus-shaped tile of size $5$ in $\Z^2$: this tile cannot cover the corners of any cuboid.
 In fact, there are one-dimensional such tiles.
-For example, it turns out that any symmetric tile $T \subset \Z$ whose associated polynomial $p(x) = \sum_{t \in T} x^t$ does not have all of its roots on the unit circle cannot tile a cuboid (see \cite{mathoverflow}).
+For example, let $T \subset \N$, where $\N = \{1, 2, \dotsc\}$, be a symmetric tile (meaning that $-T$ is a translate of $T$) whose associated polynomial $p(x) = \sum_{t \in T} x^t$ does not have all of its non-zero roots on the unit circle -- it turns out that such $T$ cannot tile a cuboid (see \cite{mathoverflow}).